syncfusion-content/blazor-docs/blazor/3D-chart/getting-started-with-web-app.md

 N> Check out the [Adding Script Reference](https://blazor.syncfusion.com/documentation/common/adding-script-references) topic to learn different approaches for adding script references in your Blazor application.

-## Add Syncfusion&reg; Blazor 3D Chart component
+## Add Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor 3D Chart component

-Add the Syncfusion&reg; Blazor 3D Chart component in `.razor` file inside the `Pages` folder.
+Add the Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor 3D Chart component in `.razor` file inside the `Pages` folder.
 If an interactivity location as `Per page/component` in the web app, define a render mode at top of the component, as follows:

 {% tabs %}
 {% highlight razor %}